 “They wanted to cut undercut my reporting and to challenge the methodology that my colleague and I initially used,” Davis said.

-On February 2, federal magistrate judge Andrew Schopler ruled in favor of Davis, quashing the subpoena.
+On Feb.
+2, federal magistrate judge Andrew Schopler ruled in favor of Davis, defeating the subpoena.
 Davis will not have to testify or hand over her unpublished reporting materials.

 San Diego County did not immediately respond to a request for comment.